 - Select .

-- Click ADD VPN and give the new VPN a Name.
+- Click ADD VPN and give the new VPN a Name and optional Description.

 - Select a Local IP Address from the drop-down menu.

 - Enter the Remote Public IP address of your on-premises gateway.

 The address must not already be in use for another VPN.
 VMware Cloud on AWS uses the same public IP for all VPN connections, so only a single VPN connection (Route-based, Policy-based, or L2VPN) can be created to a given remote public IP.
 This address must be reachable over the Internet if you specified a public IP in Step 4.
 If you specified a private IP, it must be reachable over Direct Connect to a private VIF.
 Default gateway firewall rules allow inbound and outbound traffic over the VPN connection, but you must create firewall rules to manage traffic over the VPN tunnel.

 - (Optional) If your on-premises gateway is behind a NAT device, enter the gateway address as the Remote Private IP.